Checkpoint Docs

 Dashboard DeployOne-click setup with GitHub repo + Cloudflare WorkerYour GitHub + Cloudflare account

-Self-Host (BYOK)Full control with MCP-I packagesYour infrastructure
+Self-Host (BYOK — bring-your-own-key)Full control with KYA-OS packagesYour infrastructure

-Deploy an MCP-I Server →
+Deploy a KYA-OS Server →

 Migrating an Existing MCP Server